JoanValiente/1-OTycoon/README.md

 ### Atomic Behaviours

-Voters
+## Voters

 -> Drop yellow tie (randomly).

 -> Move to urn and vote.

--> Run away from Riots.

-Elders

--> Drop yellow tie (randomly).
+Give player democracy points.

--> Move to urn and vote.
+-> Go to exit.

+## Fascist

+-> Run and break urns.
+That makes player loose yellow ties and democracy points.

--> Run away from Riots (slower than normal voters).
+-> Run away.

--> Hit Riots with purse/bag.

-Fascist

--> Stole yellow ties.

--> Destroy structures (urns).

-Riot Police
+## Riot Police

--> Destroy structures.
+-> Destroy structures or scarecrowns(dummy).
+They comes in hordes.

--> Hit voters/elders.
+-> Go away.

-Democracy Police
+## Democracy Police

--> Hit Riot police
+-> Path arround until they see a fascist.

+-> Pursue fascist.

--> Hit Fascists
+-> Hit Fascists.

-Farmers
+Roombas

--> Collects yellow ties
+-> Collects yellow ties (on an area).

 ### Player Influence